These changes mean your horse may require extra care and attention to remain not only physically healthy, but mentally stimulated.

-Forage should form the basis of any horse’s diet as they have evolved to chew for up to 18 hours a day.
-It is really important to provide enough forage to help satisfy their behavioural needs, especially during winter when grass may not be readily available, or turnout time may be restricted.
-Forage also helps to keep the horse warm acting as an in-built heating system by creating heat as it breaks down the fibre in the digestive system.
+During winter months it is likely that a horse’s grass intake reduces due to not being readily available or restricted turn out.
+Therefore, it is important to provide enough forage to help satisfy their behavioural needs.
+Forage should form the basis of any horse’s diet as they have evolved to chew for up to 18 hours a day, it also helps to keep the horse warm acting as an in-built heating system by creating heat as it breaks down the fibre in the digestive system.

-Plenty of forage is also vital for a healthy digestive system which will help reduce the risk of colic and stomach (gastric) ulcers.
-It is ideal to provide your horse with unlimited forage at ground level, but this system may not be appropriate for all horses if they need their intake restricted, for example if they need to lose weight.
+Forage is also vital for a healthy digestive system which will help reduce the risk of colic and stomach (gastric) ulcers.
+It is ideal to provide your horse with ad hoc forage at ground level, but this may not be appropriate if daily calories need to be reduced, for example if they need to lose weight.
 In this case, you could split the daily forage ration up into several small holed haynets (if your horse doesn’t have back and neck problems) and hang them up throughout the day to extend feeding time.

-Current recommendations are to feed around 2-2.5% of the horse’s current bodyweight in forage per day (24 hours).
+It is recommended to feed around 2-2.5% of the horse’s bodyweight in forage per day (24 hours).
 It is never advised to provide below 1.5% of the horse’s current bodyweight in forage per day without seeking vet advice.
-If weight loss is required, you may consider feeding a lower calorie forage.
+If weight loss is required, consider feeding a lower calorie forage.
 Research has shown that feeding your horse 50% hay and 50% barley straw will contribute to weight loss1.
 However, always make these changes gradually and ensure your horse’s teeth are in good shape before introducing straw as it does take more chewing - this will also reduce the risk of colic.

 You may need to feed additional forage for horses living out, depending on how much grass is available.
 When putting extra forage in the field, make sure there are more piles of hay than there are horses to help avoid conflict.